Martium/tom-riddle/README.md

-"hello world" Edited by Erikas
+"hello world" Edited by Martynas